 There’s nothing like a good old-fashioned myth to pique the imagination.
+Our friendly Atascadero plumbers are putting on their truth-seeker hats for this blog busting three common plumbing myths.
 Who knows how they get started, but they can spread like wildfire.
 If nothing else, they’re good for entertainment value and the occasional debate over their truth.

 In this case, it might just save you a clogged sink or an overflowing toilet.